 The worst thing to contend with is the LA smog, but that issue is slowly being tackled, and LA’s air quality is gradually improving as a result.

 Do You Need to Rent a Car in Los Angeles?

 Owing to the COVID-19 outbreak, many people feel unsafe traveling via the local transportation of LA.
 Hence, they seek safer options.

-Renting a car not only gives you independence and freedom of movement but also creates a comfort zone for you and your fellow travelers.
+If you also wish to opt for a safe mode of transportation, you can rent a car through companies such as Kayak or Rentalcars.com.
+Car rental not only gives you independence and freedom of movement but also creates a comfort zone for you and your fellow travelers.

 See Related: How to Earn Travel Rewards Without a Credit Card